apache/tvm/nnvm/README.md

 NNVM is inspired by LLVM, aiming to be an intermediate representation library for neural nets and computation graphs generation and optimizations.

+## Why build deep learning system by parts

+- Essential parts can be assembled in minimum way for embedding systems.
+- Hackers can hack the parts they need and compose with other well defined parts.
+- Decentralized modules enable new extensions creators to own their project without creating a monothilic version.

 ## Deep learning system by parts

 This is one way to divide the deep learning system into common parts.